Mr-Zamora/PWA_CRUD_sample/docs/HTML_BEST_PRACTICES.md

 - Helper text for form fields
 - Proper label associations
 - Appropriate input types
+- Inline comment explaining the placeholder form `action` value that students should replace when wiring a backend

 ### Why It Matters
 - Provides immediate feedback to users